Skip to main content

 Detailed discussion with parents and child, assess suitability, use iodine-starch test to locate apocrine gland distribution

-Gentle Anesthesia
+Gentle Pain-Relief Anesthesia

 Micro Rotational Curettage